kikidawson/CV/README.md

 #### Newham College (September 2017 - October 2018)

 - Bespoke Tailoring
-- Tailoring is full of problem solving
+- Tailoring is full of precision and problem solving
 - I realised that to pursue a career as a tailor I'd have to make compromises, which would have left me unhappy so I decided to leave this as a hobby.

 #### University of the West of England, Bristol (UWE) (September 2011 to July 2014)